-

 Be majority-female, both in its general membership and in its Executive Board, reflecting broader changes in the legal profession.

-Employ a Director of Membership & Inclusion who exercises integral input in all major decisions.
+Employ a Director of Diversity & Outreach who exercises integral input in all major decisions.

 Provide entirely free membership, reflecting its commitment to equity and accessibility.